sli-23/ecs-171-2022fall-project/README.md

 , training error vs test error.
 From the graph, it looks not good because the training and testing line are far away from each other.
 It shows a overfitting.

 ## Discussion
+Our models suggest that the dataset is pretty unbalance

 ## Reference: